-Snow plow operators take pride in clearing the streets on their routes as quickly and thoroughly as possible.
+The City of Bend snow plow operators take pride in clearing the streets on their routes as quickly and thoroughly as possible.
 We strive to keep traffic moving during extreme weather conditions and travel will be limited.
 We ask the community to drive cautiously, safely and do not follow closely behind nor pass the snowplows.

 The City of Bend does not maintain alleys or private streets.
 Snow removal will not be provided in these areas.
 Please understand that every street cannot be cleared at the same time.
 Under ideal circumstances, we can predict fairly accurately when we will have streets in various sections of the City plowed.
 However, weather conditions are changing, we often alter our snow-fighting strategies in the midst of the snow removal operations in order to control drifting snow, ice or other special emergency situations.
 We cannot give you an estimate of when your street will be cleared due this storm intensity or ever-changing weather conditions.

 Contact the City of Bend Public Works, Street & Operations Department at (541) 317-3000 Option 3 if you have questions.
 During emergencies please dial 911

 From all of us to all of you

 We appreciate everyone's patience and cooperation as we strive

 to ensure everyone's safety first during the 2017 Winter Storm Season.

 Streets that provide a network system for emergency services operations, interconnect high volume streets, and serve as the major street network.
 Highest priority streets are: